-- The green LED (on/busy) flashes 1x to indicate that input channel 1 is active. - After a few seconds, the green LED (on/busy) flashes faster to indicate that the SMS message is being sent. - The green LED (on/busy) again flashes 1x.
-The SMS message has been sent. - The notification message appears on the mobile phone to which the SMS message has been sent; this message can be structured as follows: LOCATION PUMP FAULT Active - The green LED (on/busy) continues to show the status of the input until this ceases to be active.

-If the input returns to idle mode and a recovery report has been set up, the notification message will be structured as follows: LOCATION PUMP FAULT Idle
+- The green LED (on/busy) flashes 1x to indicate that input channel 1 is active; - After a few seconds, the green LED (on/busy) flashes faster to indicate that the SMS message is being sent; - The green LED (on/busy) again flashes 1x.
+The SMS message has been sent; - The notification message appears on the mobile phone to which the SMS message has been sent; this message can be structured as follows: LOCATION PUMP FAULT Active; - The green LED (on/busy) continues to show the status of the input until this ceases to be active; - If the input returns to idle mode and a recovery report has been set up, the notification message will be structured as follows: LOCATION PUMP FAULT Idle.

-4.4 Notification of mains power failure
+4.4.
+Notification of mains power failure

 The SVM is equipped with a supercap.
 This gives the dialler the option of sending a few messages in the event of a power failure.
 The associated notification message is sent to the first number in the call list linked to the mains power failure.
+Any set acceptance time is ignored.
+This means that sufficient power is present in the powercaps to execute the reports.

 After the power fails, the following can be observed:

-- The red LED (error) flashes 5x to indicate that the supply voltage has been lost. - After a few seconds, the green LED (on/busy) flashes faster to indicate that the SMS message is being sent. - The green LED (on/busy) remains on.
-The SMS message has been sent. - The notification appears on the mobile phone to which the SMS message has been sent; this message can be structured as follows:
+- The red LED (error) flashes 5x to indicate that the supply voltage has been lost; - After a few seconds, the green LED (on/busy) flashes faster to indicate that the SMS message is being sent; - The green LED (on/busy) remains on.
+The SMS message has been sent; - The notification appears on the mobile phone to which the SMS message has been sent; this message can be structured as follows: LOCATION powerfailure Active; - The red LED (error) continues to show the status of the mains power failure until this has been recovered. - A mains power failure message always takes priority over an ongoing notification of a status change.

-LOCATION powerfailure Active

-• The red LED (error) continues to show the status of the mains power failure until this has been recovered.

-A mains power failure message always takes priority over an ongoing notification of a status change.
 After notification of the mains power failure, any interrupted notification can be restarted.
 Notification of status changes that have not yet been notified then continues.
 This priority arrangement applies for both Active and Idle.